ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 Trigger.interactionLabel = "Turn On"
 ```

-- `Trigger` is the name of the trigger we are editing the label of.
+- `Trigger` is the name of the trigger you are editing the label of.
-- `interactionLabel` is the property of the trigger we are editing.
+- `interactionLabel` is the property of the trigger you are editing.
-- `=` is an assignment, meaning we are setting a property to what comes afterwards.
+- `=` is an assignment, meaning you are setting a property to what comes afterwards.
 - `"Turn On"` is a text string, basically what the label will say.

 ### Test the Label Change

 Press **Play** and check label changed from **Turn on Light** to **Turn off Light** as soon as the scene loads.

-We can remove that now and add it as a part of the `OnTriggerInteracted()` function.
+You can remove that now and add it as a part of the `OnTriggerInteracted()` function.

 ### Creating Constant Variables for the Interaction Labels